kvgarnet/Proj5_capstone/README.md

     - code integration with auth0 APP and API to handle the authentication login, (see `auth/auth.py`)
 * Deployment on `Heroku`

-<a name="start-locally"></a>
+<a name="setup project"></a>
+## Overview
+This app can be run in two ways:
+- locally for easy POC
+- deployed via heroku

+we will cover both ways below.

-## Start Project locally
+### Setup Project locally
+To access the app locally, you need a database, a virtual environment, dependencies installed, and environment variables set up.
+You also need an account with Auth0, an authentication service.

-`cd` into project root folder (with all app files) before following the setup steps. in the project, I validated 3.8.9 version of [Python 3](https://www.python.org/downloads/) and version 14.5 of [postgres](https://www.postgresql.org/download/) installed on your machine.
+ I validated 3.8.9/15 version of [Python 3](https://www.python.org/downloads/) and version 14.5 of [postgres](https://www.postgresql.org/download/) installed .

-To start and run the local development server,

 1. Initialize and activate a virtualenv:
+`cd` into project root folder (with all app files)
   ```bash
   $ python3 -mvenv proj5_venv
   $ source proj5_venv/bin/activate